LiukangWu/CytoCommunity-plus/README.md

     conda env create -f environment_windows_gpu.yml
     ```

-Note that the command should be executed in the directory containing the environment.yml file.
-And if you use the .txt file, please convert it to the UTF-8 format.
+Note that the command should be executed in the directory containing the environment_windows.yml file.

 2. Install the diceR package (R has already been included in the requirements) with the following command: